emi420/videovsm/README.md

 ## License

-You may use any Mootor project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.
+You may use any VideoVSM project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.

 (c) 2017 Emilio Mariscal